2 Meditations For Artists to Reduce Fear & Ignite Creativity

 Meanwhile my artist and writer friends who have day jobs, beat themselves up, mistakenly feeling like their weekend art making isn’t legit.

-Artists of every level need a restorative place within to honor, nurture and house the sacred creativity that originally got us up to join the dance of art.
+Artists of every level need a restorative place within to honor, nurture and house the joyful creativity that got us up to join the dance of art in the first place.